No Deposit Construction Loan

 Can I build houses or townhouses with no deposit?

-Small developments of up to two dwellings, a duplex or two townhouses with a 100% loan is possible, however you have to be in a good financial position to qualify for the loan.
-In some cases it is possible to build up to three houses or townhouses with a no deposit loan.
-Please refer to the no deposit investment loan page for more details.
+Small developments of up to two dwellings, a duplex or two townhouses with a 100% loan is possible, however you have to be in a strong financial position to qualify for the loan.
+In some cases it is possible to build up to three houses or townhouses with a no deposit investment loan.

 Can I borrow to pay for landscaping or other work?